 6 Tips for Applying for Grants in the Agricultural Sector

-There is a lot of potentials to enhance agriculture though, particularly for small-scale farmers who are many times not able to meet their own needs.
-Many NGOs are working in this important field to help communities to overcome poverty and underdevelopment.
-At the same time, agriculture is the field where development cooperation had its most spectacular failures.
-More than one ecological disaster has been enhanced or even created by well-meaning projects.
+There is, however, great potential to enhance agriculture, particularly for small-scale farmers who often cannot even meet their own needs.
+Many NGOs are working in this vital field to help communities overcome poverty and underdevelopment.
+At the same time, agriculture is also the sector where development cooperation has seen some of its most spectacular failures.
+More than one ecological disaster has been worsened or even caused by well-meaning projects.

-In this article, we give you six tips for your proposal in the agricultural sector to convince your donor that your proposal only has positive outcomes and should be a winning one.
+In this article, we share six tips for your proposal in the agricultural sector to convince donors that your initiative will generate only positive outcomes and deserves to be a winning one.

 Think about sustainability